wemake-services/wemake-vue-template/template/docs/template/faq.md

 We understand that:

-1. `typescript` is more mature, it has more language features and type defs
+1. `typescript` is more mature, it has more language features and typedefs
 2. `typescript` is more popular in `Vue`'s world
 3. `flow` has serious drawbacks and limitations